File system API: Driver-based API

-The API is "driver-based" when the kernel provides facilities but the file system code resides totally external to the kernel (not even as a module of a modular kernel).
+The API is driver-based when the kernel provides facilities but the file system code resides totally external to the kernel (not even as a module of a modular kernel).

-It is a cleaner scheme as the filesystem code is totally independent, it allows filesystems to be created for closed-source kernels and online filesystem additions or removals from the system.
+It is a cleaner scheme as the file-system code is totally independent, it allows file systems to be created for closed-source kernels and online file system additions or removals from the system.

-Examples of this scheme are the Windows NT and OS/2 respective IFSs.
+Examples of this scheme are the Windows NT and OS/2 respective Installable File Systems (IFSs).

 Mixed kernel-driver-based API

-In this API all filesystems are in the kernel, like in kernel-based APIs, but they are automatically trapped by another API, that is driver-based, by the OS.
+In this API, all file systems are in the kernel, like in kernel-based APIs, but they are automatically trapped by another API, that is driver-based, by the OS.

-This scheme was used in Windows 3.1 for providing a FAT filesystem driver in 32-bit protected mode, and cached, (VFAT) that bypassed the DOS FAT driver in the kernel (MSDOS.SYS) completely, and later in the Windows 9x series (95, 98 and Me) for VFAT, the ISO9660 filesystem driver (along with Joliet), network shares, and third party filesystem drivers, as well as adding to the original DOS APIs the LFN API (that IFS drivers can not only intercept the already existent DOS file APIs but also add new ones from within the 32-bit protected mode executable).

-However that API was not completely documented, and third parties found themselves in a "make-it-by-yourself" scenario even worse than with kernel-based APIs.

 User space API

-The API is in the user space when the filesystem does not directly use kernel facilities but accesses disks using high-level operating system functions and provides functions in a library that a series of utilities use to access the filesystem.
+The API is in the user space when the file system does not directly use kernel facilities but accesses disks using high-level operating system functions and provides functions in a library that a series of utilities use to access the file system.

 This is useful for handling disk images.

-The advantage is that a filesystem can be made portable between operating systems as the high-level operating system functions it uses can be as common as ANSI C, but the disadvantage is that the API is unique to each application that implements one.
+The advantage is that a file system can be made portable between operating systems as the high-level operating system functions it uses can be as common as ANSI C, but the disadvantage is that the API is unique to each application that implements one.

 Examples of this scheme are the hfsutils and the adflib.

 Interoperatibility between file system APIs

-As all filesystems (at least the disk ones) need equivalent functions provided by the kernel, it is possible to easily port a filesystem code from one API to another, even if they are of different types.
+As all disk file systems need equivalent functions provided by the kernel, it is possible to easily port file-system code from one API to another, even if they are of different types.

-For example, the ext2 driver for OS/2 is simply a wrapper from the Linux's VFS to the OS/2's IFS and the Linux's ext2 kernel-based, and the HFS driver for OS/2 is a port of the hfsutils to the OS/2's IFS.
-There also exists a project that uses a Windows NT IFS driver for making NTFS work under Linux.